thejamilah/LINQ_LAMBDA/README.md

-# Lab 08
-## .NET C# Educational Lab Assignment - LINQ in Manhatten
+# .NET Core C# LINQ

-## LINQ Query
+## Learning Objectives
-This is an educational assignment that focuses on LINQ Query (Language INtegrated Queries) and Lambda Expressions </br>
+LINQ Query (Language INtegrated Queries) and Lambda Expressions </br>
+* Use LINQ Queries
+* Use Lambda statements
+* Questions and answers output to console

 #### LINQ Documentation
 You can read more about LINQ using the MSDOCS link (haha) below </br>